What are kidney stones?

 These are three main types of kidney stones:

-This common type of stone contains calcium.
+- Calcium stones are a common type of stone contains calcium.
 They are made of either calcium oxalate or calcium phosphate.
 The formation is linked to an increased level of calcium in the urine, possibly because of inherited or genetic factors.

-These stones are made of magnesium and ammonia and are often related to urinary-tract infections.
+- Struvite stones are made of magnesium and ammonia and are often related to urinary-tract infections.

-These stones form because of an abnormally high amount of uric acid in the urine.
+- Uric acid stones form because of an abnormally high amount of uric acid in the urine.

 What are the symptoms of kidney stones?